 Because this is day 1 and I wanted to really show you how beautiful the design of the organization can look, I bought the most colorful and delicious fruits and vegetables that I could find at whole foods.
 Do I need all of this?
 Definitely not!
 Lol – Emma will be taking home half of it.

 For me personally, I am trying to ween off of diet sodas so I’m sticking to the La Croix’s – and they look so pretty all color coded in the refrigerator anyways!
 Win-win if you ask me, I bought a couple packs of them at the store.
 Click to shop the berry & lime flavors.

 We bought all the fruits and veggies we could as well as juices (Emma loves the pressed juices from Whole Foods and I’m trying to get into them too!).

 Tip 8: Organize By Bins & Shelves

 By now you probably have a plan of where you will put each different type of item you purchased… but if you haven’t – it’s to have a cohesive look with the clear bins.
 We organized it with veggies in our pull out drawers, and all the fruits on another shelf separated in different bins.
-Our middle shelf has majority of the fruit in it again (we eat a lot of fruit around here) as well Maggie’s fresh dog food from The Farmer’s Dog (If you’re interested in getting fresh food for your dog, click here for 50% off your first order!) as well as our Chobani Yogurts.
+Our middle shelf has majority of the fruit in it again (we eat a lot of fruit around here), as well as our Chobani Yogurts.